The Three Guineas Trust

 Representation and Involvement of Disabled/Neurodivergent People:

-The Trust places strong emphasis on how disabled or neurodivergent people are involved in organizational decision-making, represented within the organization, and included in design, leadership, and delivery.
+The Trust places strong emphasis on how disabled or neurodivergent people are involved in organisational decision-making, represented within the organisation, and included in design, leadership, and delivery.
 Applications must demonstrate this in limited 100-word sections.

 Quality Standards: